alficles/composite-claims/composite-claims.md

 ### Examples

-These logical claims can be used to describe to claim more complex relationships between claims.
+These logical claims can be used to describe more complex relationships between claims.
 For example, the following claim set describes a token with multiple subject claims.
 This token describes a situation where either of the two subjects must be true, but the issuer is not disclosing which one must be true or even whether the two subjects are genuinely different.

 ```
 {